 The name of Jil Sander recalls a particularly pure and discreet fashion.
 The German designer, Heidemarie Jiline Sander, who launched her first women's collection in 1973, is closely associated with the minimalism of the 90s, but her philosophy is far from the simplistic one.
 At the opening of her first store in Hamburg, at age 24, the Sander, uses for her women's clothing, traditionally menswear fabrics, showing that androgynous elegance, that would accompany her throughout all her career.

-For a long time, her style was characterized by perfectly tailored white shirts and pantsuits.
+perfectly tailored white shirts and pantsuits.
 Then, the designer became famous for her creations and the use of very luxurious high-tech fabrics and strict proportions of her clothes, made her earn a loyal following among working women, who preferred the severe and clean lines, instead of frills and a banal sex appeal.

 Since 1989, the brand Jil Sander was listed on the stock exchange, then followed a period of rapid expansion, with the opening of flagship stores in Paris, Milan and New York.
 In 1997, the first menswear collection was presented in Milan.
 The serenity expressed by Jil Sander dresses is in stark contrast to the corporate history of the brand.